sitic/monochrome/README.md

 # Videos of type float or integer (uint8, uint16 ect.) are natively supported by Monochrome
 video2 = (np.random.rand((500, 128, 128)) * 65535).astype(dtype=np.uint16)

-# Several videos can be shown at the same time, it does not block the python process
+# Several videos can be shown at the same time, they will be played in sync if they have the same length
 mc.show(video2, "Another Video", cmap='gray',
         # we can also add some metadata
         date="2020-04-29-13-10-27", comment="Blebbistatin", fps=500, duration_seconds=30)